 Supporting Research and Development across your innovation funnels from ideation to commercialisation and exploitation

-Cooden – R&D Experts specialize in supporting innovative companies:
+Cooden – R&D Specialists are experts in supporting innovative companies:

 - Access grant funding to explore their proof of concept and scale it up

 - Claim Patent Box where a company has been granted a patent

 - Claim Research and Development Tax Credits to support further growth and innovation